-- The relevant extracts from the readings will be available in a dossier in OCE, along with other potentially relevant chapters and excerpts. - Additional materials for each group will be available through Aula Global, Moodle or other means.
+- The relevant extracts from the readings will be available in a dossier in OCE, along with other potentially relevant chapters and excerpts. - Additional materials for each group will be available through Moodle and other means

 7. Methodology

 The methodology of the course is based on the autonomy of the student, the role of the professor as mentor, and systematic and continued work.